Skip to main content

 In addition to needing help with childcare and early education, many women living in low-income housing, even if working, do not have the medical insurance necessary to receive consistent pre-natal care or the money necessary to eat a nutritious diet during pregnancy.
 They may not have a network of support or extended family living nearby who can assist with the challenges of pregnancy or raising an infant or young child.

-At the national level, agencies such as the Federal Home Visiting Program (sponsored by the Health Resources & Services Administration and the Administration for Children and Families) provide services for improved maternal and child health and the promotion of child development and school readiness.
-In addition, the Food and Nutrition Service of the U.S. Department of Agriculture offers benefits through the Women, Infants and Children program on the local or regional level.
+At the national level, programs such as the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program, part of the Health Resources & Services Administration’s Maternal and Child Health Bureau, provide services for improved maternal and child health and the promotion of child development and school readiness.
+In addition, the Food and Nutrition Service of the U.S. Department of Agriculture offers benefits through the Women, Infants and Children (WIC) program on the local or regional level.
 In the state of Arkansas, the WIC program provides the following support:

 The rising demand for affordable childcare and medical services and the crippling effect of institutional poverty give some families reason to lose hope for the future of their children.
 Publicly supported and organized programs are now, more than ever, integral parts of communities that dream of raising successful students and citizens.

-Learn more about the A-State online Master of Science in Early Childhood Services program.
+Learn more about A-State’s online MSE in Early Childhood Education program.

 Related Articles